 Doctor: Sausages!
 Mankind will just become like a string of sausages!
 All the same!

-There was an episode about a human colony that used Social and Genetic engineering to decide each person's profession before they were born (and tweak them to fit that role).
-It didn't seem that bad, as everyone loved their job and the rest of their freedoms were pretty well preserved.
-Until a number of them realized their society had stagnated, when the much more advanced Enterprise showed up.
-Then they wanted to leave, and the guardians of their colony tried to stop them.
+- The Star Trek: The Next Generation episode "The Masterpiece Society" is about a human colony that used Social and Genetic engineering to decide each person's profession before they were born (and tweak them to fit that role).note It didn't seem that bad, as everyone loved their job and the rest of their freedoms were pretty well preserved.
+Until a number of them realized their society had stagnated, when the much more advanced Enterprise showed up.note Then they wanted to leave, and the guardians of their colony tried to stop them.

 "That's the problem with this planet.
 You've wholesale and retail, pink packets and blue packets, Republicans and Democrats and the party that crazy midget started.
 How they love their choices.
 Everyone has to have their own point of view.
 There should be only one point of view.
 MY point of view.
 I've got a message for these humans.
 The buffet line is about to close... forever!"

 - In the 1970's drama Children of the Stones, the Affably Evil Rafael Hendrick tries to make the people of the village of Milbury perfect by removing their ability to make mistakes.